 How to book: Stop by for first come, first served counter-ordering, or order pick-up via the square site.

 Bob Armstrong Dip at Matt’s El Rancho

-In a city full of quesos, there is one which rules them all—the Bob Armstrong Dip at legendary Tex-Mex eatery, Matt’s El Rancho.
+In a city full of quesos, there is one that rules them all—the Bob Armstrong Dip at legendary Tex-Mex joint, Matt’s El Rancho.
 Open in Austin since 1952, this restaurant’s signature dish is named after former Texas land commissioner Bob Armstrong, who is known to still visit during dinner hours and ask customers how they are enjoying his namesake.
-Armstrong has reason to be proud—the appetizer layers seasoned taco meat, queso, guacamole, sour cream, and pico de gallo for a dip which will make anything else you ever put on a chip feel inadequate.
-Do as the locals do, and mix it all up into one gooey mess to insure an even toppings distribution in every bite.
+Armstrong has reason to be proud.
+The appetizer layers seasoned taco meat, queso, guacamole, sour cream, and pico de gallo for a dip that will make anything else you ever put on a chip feel inadequate.
+Mexican Restaurants everywhere have tried to duplicate this original—and they’ve failed miserably.

 The Cadillac at Via 313

 For the greasy, cheesy, gut-busting pizza of your dreams, the only place to go is Via 313.
-The thick crust of their Detroit-style pies, which crisps at every end with caramelized cheese, is drool-worthy enough to drive you from your bed for a slice and fulling enough to put you in a sleepy food-stupor after your fourth piece.
-It's hard to go wrong with any of their menu combinations but, for a unique toppings experience, go with The Cadillac.
-This selection builds on the standard combination of dough and marinara by adding gorgonzola, fig preserves, prosciutto di parma, parmesan, and balsamic glaze.
+The thick crust of its Detroit-style pies, which crisps at every end with caramelized cheese, is drool-worthy enough to drive you from your bed for a slice and filling enough to put you in a sleepy food-stupor after your fourth piece.
+It is hard to go wrong with any of their menu combinations but, for a unique toppings experience, go with The Cadillac.
+This selection builds on the standard combination of dough and marinara by adding gorgonzola, fig preserves, Prosciutto di Parma, parmesan, and balsamic glaze.
 Just be sure to pencil in enough time for a post-pizza nap.